Flash the Device

 This default setup automatically adapts to your project and board, so usually no manual changes are needed.

-• Use the Preview icon (see 2) to switch between showing resolved values and the raw dynamic variables.
+• Use the Preview icon (see 2 in the image) to switch between showing resolved values and the raw dynamic variables.

 • The field is modifiable only when dynamic variables are shown (not resolved).

-• If you are migrating from an older plugin version and the field does not contain dynamic variables, click Restore Defaults (see 3) to reset it.
+• If you are migrating from an older plugin version and the field does not contain dynamic variables, click Restore defaults (see 3 in the image) to reset it.

 6. Click OK to save the settings.